meghanasrividya/IaC_with_Ansible/README.md

 ## Infrastructure as Code - Orchestration with Terraform

 ### What is Terraform ?
--Terraform is an open-source, infrastructure as code, software tool created by HashiCorp.
+- Terraform is an open-source, infrastructure as code, software tool created by HashiCorp.

 - Terraform can be defined as a tool for versioning, changing, and building infrastructure efficiently and safely.
 It can manage popular and existing service providers and custom in-house solutions also.